Dopamine circuits are more specific and better organized than NE and

 the diagnosis is often uncertain and covers a range of disorders that have

-different causes and different consequences.
+neurons and drugs that block dopamine.
 Few people with the diagnosis

 escape drug treatment and psychiatrists generally believe that schizophrenics